fboussemart/password/README.md

     - The first link is classical one.
     - The second link points to the connection form defined in `<Login/>` component.
     - The third link is a `<ProtectedLink/>` also coming from *Login.js*.
 A protected link only appears when a user is logged in.
     - The last line renders the connection form right away in the NavBar.
-In your own app, your can decide between a link and a Form in the NavBar.
-    In your own app, your can decide between a link and a Form in the NavBar.
+    - In your own app, your can decide between a link and a Form in the NavBar.

 1. The `<Cities/>` (*password/client/src/Cities.js*) component is a protected component : it is efficient only if a a user is connected to the server :
     ```
     import axios from "axios";